Opinion | In India, a fight over the hijab is unforgivably locking girls out of schools

 The controversy first erupted when six girls in the coastal town of Udipi petitioned the court to allow them to wear the hijab inside their college classrooms.
 Until now, students would keep the covering on when they left their homes for campus but would take it off inside the classroom.

 The Karnataka government has blamed the student wing of the Popular Front of India (PFI), an Islamist organization, for instigating the protests.
-As the conflict spread like fire across the state and pitted men from right-wing Hindu groups against young Muslim girls, what should have been an issue for individual institutions to resolve amicably between parents, teachers and students got an official stamp: The state government issued an order banning clothing that “disturb equality, integrity and public law and order.”
+As the conflict spread like fire across the state and pitted students from right-wing Hindu groups against young Muslim girls, what should have been an issue for individual institutions to resolve amicably between parents, teachers and students got an official stamp: The state government issued an order banning clothing that “disturb equality, integrity and public law and order.”

 The political validation was unnecessary.
 As clashes escalated, schools and colleges had to be closed.